leonp/sherlock-holmes/_chapters/the-five-orange-pips-ch1.md

 which must have belonged to the attic, in one hand, and a small brass box, like a cashbox, in the other.
 </p><p>
-“&‘They may do what they like, but I’ll checkmate them still,’ said he with an oath.
+“‘They may do what they like, but I’ll checkmate them still,’ said he with an oath.
 ‘Tell Mary that I shall want a fire in my room to-day, and send down to Fordham, the Horsham lawyer.’
 </p><p>